 Am I the only one who would love to see Leslie Nielsen in The Expendables?
 Seeing his hilarious brand of dead pan silliness playing off against the blunt kiss-off lines of the rest of the cast would be great, and with two Airplane films and three Naked Guns under his belt he certainly knows his way around the action.
 Unfortunately Nielsen died in 2010 so will be unable to appear.

-The famous scientologist might have lost out on man points for dancing in Satuday Night Fever, singing in Grease and playing Christopher Walken’s wife in Hairspray, but he also played a tough gangster in Pulp Fiction, and worked opposite another Expendables 3 star, Nicholas Cage in the abysmal but eerily well-received Face/Off.
+The famous Scientologist might have danced in Satuday Night Fever, sung in Grease and played Christopher Walken’s wife in Hairspray, but he also played a tough gangster in Pulp Fiction, and worked opposite another Expendables 3 star, Nicholas Cage in the abysmal but eerily well-received Face/Off.
+He even created the unintentionally hilarious action move Battlefield Earth.
 Plus, the guy can drive a jumbo jet that he lands in his garden.
 If nothing else he can play the expendables’ pilot.

 Who would you like to see in The Expendables 3?